 ISO/IEC 17025:2005-accredited Beta Analytic provides radiocarbon analyses to determine the percentage of natural versus synthetic content of flavors, additives, coloring, fragrances, cosmetics, dietary supplements, and other chemical components in food, drugs, and beverages.

-The lab reports natural vs synthetic components of a product according to ISO 16620-2, an international standard that includes Carbon-14 analysis to measure the exact percentage of carbon in a material that comes from renewable sources or biomass.
-Results for natural products source testing are reported according to ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon (TC).
+The lab reports natural vs synthetic components of a product according to international standards ASTM D6866 or ISO 16620-2.
+Both standards include Carbon-14 analysis to measure the exact percentage of carbon in a material that comes from renewable sources or biomass.